srehan17/url-shortener/README.md

 What the application does:

-> Users can submit a full length URL to generate a short numeric URL.
+> Users can submit a full length URL in a textbox to generate a short numeric URL.

-> Users can see a list of original urls and short url.
+> Users can see a list of Urls (Original url, Short url, Delete Button).

 > Users can delete a url from the list.